siduction/siduction-btrfs/README.md

 ## Known problems and bugs

-Currently unknown, but likely, are incorrect paths when used on platforms other than x86_64 and x686.
+Currently unknown, but possible, are incorrect paths when used on platforms other than x86_64 and x686.

 --------